William Thourlby

 William Leo Thourlby (January 22, 1924 – April 15, 2013) was an American actor, model and writer.
-He was known for his rugged, cowboy look, when he appeared as the face of the Marlboro Man campaign in the 1950s.
+He was known for his rugged, cowboy look when he appeared as the face of the Marlboro Man campaign in the 1950s.
 This ad campaign was one of the 20th century's most famous, redefining the Marlboro brand image from a cigarette for women to one for men.

 Early life and career

-William Thourlby was born on January 22, 1924, in Detroit, Michigan, US, the son of William H. Thourlby and Edith Thourlby.
+William Thourlby was born on January 22, 1924, in Detroit, Michigan, the son of William H. Thourlby and Edith Thourlby.
 He had two siblings, both sisters; Margaret P. Thourlby and Gloria G. Thourlby.

 Thourlby started his modeling career by working for the pulp magazine covers.
 He was offered the Marlboro ad in 1953.

 He also began acting, appearing in the films The Manchurian Candidate (1962), The Creeping Terror (1964) as Dr. Bradford, and as Ben Wiley in Angel's Flight (1965).
 He was also the producer of Angel's Flight.
 He was given the role of a Native American chief in a sportsmen's show in New York with Jim Thorpe, and the two became friends.
 In the 1950s, he and Thorpe owned a restaurant in Los Angeles.

 Thourlby was cast as Sam Starr, the second husband of the outlaw Belle Starr (Carole Mathews), in the 1961 episode, "A Bullet for the D.A.", on the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
 In the story line, Belle unsuccessfully plots the revenge assassination of United States Attorney W. H. H. Clayton (Don Haggerty) during a Wild West show in Fort Smith, Arkansas.
-Others in the episode are Carlyle Mitchell in his penultimate acting role as "Hanging Judge" Isaac Parker, under whom Clayton served.
+Others in the episode are Carlyle Mitchell in his penultimate acting role as "Hanging Judge" Isaac C. Parker, under whom Clayton served.

 Thourlby also appeared on Broadway, in Will Success Spoil Rock Hunter? with Jayne Mansfield and Walter Matthau.

 As a published writer, Thourlby's books included You Are What You Wear (1978), Passport To Power (1992), and Women The New Power Class (2002).